kmatt/theme-notes-first/README.md

 # A theme for Taskpaper for those who use notes more than tasks

-Taskpaper 3 just came out, and here's a theme for those who:
+Taskpaper 3 is about to come out, and here's a theme for those who:

 * Use *note* items a lot, and tasks (dashed items) just a little
 * Find the handle (the circle next to the lines) handy mostly to collapse indented items